robkuehl/Relevance-Propagation/README.txt

-To run the code:    - add the src folder to pythonpath
-                    - you may use the jupyter notebook 'main'

 Beschreibung der Projektstruktur:

-├── README.md          <- The top-level README for developers using this project.
+├── README.md          <- The top-level README on how to this project.
 ├── data
 │   ├── processed      <- Data for training of models (e.g. rehsaped pascal)
 │   └── raw            <- The original, immutable data dump.